NarthonB/Glaser_Diagram_Project/README.md

     - made separations clearer
   - Reorganised some code

-  v1.?: (list of planned features to be added during the v1 phase)
-  - will integrate a choice of a permeable coating to mitigate condensation
-  - will improve the visualisation with labels and/or textures for different materials
-  - improve the LayerData file to make the types of material clearer
-  - improve user interface

-Version 2 (Future version): will build upon the most updated v1; adding extra functionalities to base code
+All code after this point was linked to git and versions were no longer uploaded as files.

+Version 2 : Final Version
+- Full dash app layout
-- use of the 'Meteostat_import_station_data' function included in the project files to be able to determine the validity of the model for different parts of the year for a given location in the world
+- Use of weather station data (Meteostat) to test the wall at different points of the year for a given location in the world
-- estimate how the materials will be affected by the condensation over time
-- cost analysis
-- try and integrate acoustics?
+- fully debugged (some problems with US stations as well as stations with limited data)
+- Internal conditions are now modifiable
+- Maximum of 3 layers (dash editable datatable with a dropdown was near impossible to make dynamic)